 DECEMBER 1, 2012

 I’ve been travelling in Kenya, Tips for learning that sticks Let’s say you’re planning a visit to a place you’ve.

 NOVEMBER 3, 2012

-There’s lots happening right now.
 I’ve been travelling in Kenya, immersed in nature and different cultures, I’m visiting with my friend Johnnie and I’m about to embark on facilitating a 10-day training where there will be a huge emphasis on content.
-She’d been a school teacher for decades.
+As we were leaving Kenya, Sue said she’d come to understand what I meant.
 Guess what?
 Tweet This!

 Culture: unexpected reactions